8.11 Graph Legends

 - To ensure that your legend customizations cannot be overwritten by reconstructing:

 - Rename the legend object.
-Right-click on the legend, choose Programming Control and change Object Name to something other than "Legend".
+Right-click on the legend and choose Properties.
+Click on the Programming tab and change Name to something other than "Legend".

 - To apply your legend customizations to another graph legend: